stormwild/learning-winform/README.md

 3. Set dialog return value on button clicks

-Setting the DialogResult property closes the dialo
+Setting the DialogResult property closes the dialog